awake95/react-weather/README.md

 	5. Material UI

 To start in terminal type and install:

+	1. For using this you need to be registered in API services that mentioned bellow and create .env file and add keys
-	1. npm install - wait untill all packages will be installed
+	2. npm install - wait untill all packages will be installed
-	2. npm start - enjoy weather application
+	3. npm start - enjoy weather application

 Api for weather data was provided by Weather API https://www.weatherapi.com